GEARED TOWARD SAVINGS

 Sure, Costco is best-known as the land of bulk groceries, but consumers who focus solely on food could be missing some sweet deals when it comes to their cars.
 That's right: Costco may be able to save you money on everything from auto maintenance and gas to car buying itself.
 Read on to discover how to get more mileage out of your membership.

 Filling up at Costco is one easy way for members to save.
-Costco averaged nearly 20 cents cheaper than its competitors in 2015, according to GasBuddy, an app that helps consumers find the cheapest gas.
-It topped GasBuddy's Low Price Awards list four years in a row.
+Costco consistently undercuts other stations, including rival Sam’s Club, on price, according to the Oil Price Information Service.
+It averaged nearly 20 cents cheaper than its competitors in 2015, according to GasBuddy, an app that helps consumers find the cheapest gas, and even topped GasBuddy's Low Price Awards list four years in a row.
 But don't assume you'll be paying bottom dollar at Costco's pumps.
 Double-check price comparison apps such as GasBuddy, and don't forget to consider grocery stores' gas bonus programs.
 Kroger, for instance, gives customers roughly 10 cents off each gallon at Kroger and certain Shell gas stations for every $100 spent and doubles fuel points for gift-card purchases.

 Costco members who book rental cars through Costco Travel can benefit from member-exclusive discounts and coupons with four major car rental companies: Alamo, Avis, Budget, and Enterprise.
-Another fringe benefit: One additional-driver fee is waived in the United States and Canada (Alamo and Enterprise) or within the country only (Avis and Budget).
+Another fringe benefit: In most cases, renting through Costco means one additional driver fee will be waived.
 This can be a substantial savings if you need a second driver.
 Alamo, for instance, charges an average of $12 a day.

 Of course, it still makes sense to compare rates with a search engine such as Kayak, especially since Costco's discount doesn't extend to all brands.
 Significant savings can be found with smaller, lesser-known companies.
 But for members looking to use a nationally known company, discounts are available.

 Costco may even be able to save you some cash next time you're in the market for a new set of wheels.
 The Costco Auto Program offers fixed member pricing on both new and pre-owned vehicles at 3,000 dealerships nationwide.
-The warehouse club sold 465,000 vehicles through the program in 2015.
+The warehouse club sold more than 520,000 vehicles through the program in 2017.

 While Costco is able to leverage its sizeable customer base to arrange low prices with participating dealers, it's unlikely to deliver the very best price on any given vehicle.
 Buyers who are willing to shop around and negotiate, negotiate, negotiate will probably nab a better deal, especially if they have a trade-in or special financing concerns.
 Still, the program is worth a look for anyone who feels a little queasy when they step onto a car lot and might be willing to trade a great deal for a good one to smooth the car-buying experience.